apdahlen/Sverdrup-Collected-Writings-2nd-Volume/README.md

 Also included in the repository are:

-* [`ExtractNorwegianGPT.txt`](ExtractNorwegianGPT.txt) – the instruction profile governing analysis of the original Norwegian text
+* [ExtractNorwegianGPT](ExtractNorwegianGPT.txt) – the instruction profile governing analysis of the original Norwegian text
-* [`HazardTranslationGPT.txt`](HazardTranslationGPT.txt) – the instruction profile governing identification and mitigation of translation hazards in English
+* [HazardTranslationGPT](HazardTranslationGPT.txt) – the instruction profile governing identification and mitigation of translation hazards in English

 These files document the translation methodology and constraints applied throughout the project.